xinyumz/strapi-starter-project/src/plugins/per-language/README.md

 **Enterprise-grade multilingual content management for Strapi v5**

-The Per-Language plugin serves as the central hub for managing multilingual content in your Strapi application.
+The Per-Language plugin serves as the central hub for managing multilingual content in the Strapi application.
 It provides a language-agnostic architecture that can work with any language processor while maintaining professional manual save UX and comprehensive error handling.

 ## 🎯 **Core Features**